 The exchange also hosts the world’s largest ether market.
 While trade in the South Korean won currently makes up the fourth largest currency market for bitcoin, trailing the US dollar, Chinese yuan and Japanese yen, the won market is Ethereum’s largest.
 Bithumb accounts for around 44 percent of South Korean ether trading.

 A cyber attack late last week resulted in the loss of billions of won from customers accounts.
-According to a major local newspaper, the Kyunghyang Shinmun, one victim alone claimed that "bitcoins worth 10 million won” in his account “disappeared instantly.”
+According to a major local newspaper, the Kyunghyang Shinmun, and a crypto news portal, The Money Mongers, one victim alone claimed that "bitcoins worth 10 million won” in his account “disappeared instantly.”
 A survey of those who lost money from the hack reveals "it is estimated that hundreds of millions of won have been withdrawn from accounts of one hundred investors.
 One member claims to have had 1.2 billion won stolen."

 Hackers succeeded in grabbing the personal information of 31,800 Bithumb website users, including their names, mobile phone numbers and email addresses.
 The exchange claims that this number represents approximately three percent of customers.